appbaseio/reactive-manual/docs/v1.0.0/components/MultiDropdownRange.md

 ### Props

 - **componentId** `String`
-    unique id of the sensor, can be referenced in an actuator's `react` prop.
+    unique identifier of the component, can be referenced in other components' `react` prop.
 - **appbaseField** `String`
-    data field to be mapped with the component's UI view.
+    data field to be connected to the component's UI view.
 The range items are filtered by a database query on this field.
 - **title** `String or HTML` [optional]
     title of the component to be shown in the UI.
 - **defaultSelected** `Array` [optional]